davidamato8861/sass-blog/entries/entry07-sass_structure.md

       - home.scss        # Home specific styles
       - contact.scss     # Contact specific styles
 ```
-The above file structure example shows four different categories inside of the sass directory, and inside of those four categories are important files.
+The above file structure example shows two different categories inside of the sass directory, and inside of those two categories are important files.
 The files correspond to the
 category they are in.
 For example, in the layout category there are files named grid or header, because they are part of the pages "layout".
 Now, each persons layout will be different
 than the next but, anyone can follow this type of structuring method when building something using the sass language.